Benjaman Kyle: Identification

-On September 16, 2015, Kyle announced on his Facebook page that his identity had been established by a team of adoption researchers led by CeCe Moore.

-"A little over two months ago I was informed by CeCe Moore that that they had established my Identity using DNA.
+On September 16, 2015, Powell announced on his Facebook page that his identity had been established by a team of adoption researchers led by CeCe Moore.
+"A little over two months ago I was informed by CeCe Moore that they had established my Identity using DNA.
 Many people have shared their DNA profiles so that they may be compared with mine.
 Through a process of elimination they determined my ancestral bloodline and who my relatives were.
-A DNA test taken by a close relative has confirmed that we are related," Kyle wrote.
+A DNA test taken by a close relative has confirmed that we are related," William Powell wrote.

-The Orlando Sentinel reported on September 22 that Kyle had received a Florida identification card with the help of IDignity, an Orlando-based organization that helps the homeless and others obtain identification documents.
-IDignity also assisted in establishing Kyle's identification.
+The Orlando Sentinel reported on September 22 that Powell had received a Florida identification card with the help of IDignity, an Orlando-based organization that helps the homeless and others obtain identification documents.
+IDignity also assisted in establishing Powell's identification.

-On November 21, 2016, Kyle's true identity was revealed to be William Burgess Powell.
+On November 21, 2016, Benjaman Kyle's true identity was revealed to be William Burgess Powell.
 He was born on August 29, 1948, in Lafayette, Indiana, and was raised there.
 In 1976, he had cut ties with his family and abandoned his possessions, including his car and the trailer where he had been living.
-His family filed a missing persons report at the time, and police found he had moved to Boulder, Colorado, where he had moved on a whim with a coworker.
-His birth date turned out to be one of the details about his previous life he had been able to remember correctly.
-A reporter was able to find some Social Security records of him working in various jobs until 1983, after which no records could be found for the remaining period of more than 20 years before his discovery in 2004.
+His family filed a missing persons report at the time, and police found he had moved to Boulder, Colorado on a whim with a coworker.
+His birth date turned out to be one of the details about his previous life that he had remembered correctly.
+A reporter found some Social Security records of him working in various jobs until 1983, after which no records could be found for the remaining period of more than 20 years before his discovery in 2004.